NBA All-Star Celebrity Game: 2019

-2020 NBA Celebrity All-Star Game
+2020

-The 2020 NBA All-Star Celebrity Game presented by Ruffles was played on Friday, February 14, 2020, at the Wintrust Arena in Chicago, Illinois.
+The 2020 NBA All-Star Celebrity Game was played on Friday, February 14, 2020, at the Wintrust Arena in Chicago, Illinois.
 The coaches for the 2020 game were First Take analyst Stephen A. Smith and Pardon the Interruption co-host Michael Wilbon.
 Team Wilbon defeated Team Stephen A. 62–47 and Common took home the MVP award with 10 points, 5 rebounds and 5 assists.

 Nate Robinson joined Team Stephen A. for the second half, while Horace Grant joined Team Wilbon.

 Former Secretary of Education Arne Duncan was a late addition to Team Wilbon.
 Smith also received the first technical for a head coach in Celebrity Game History.

-2022 NBA Celebrity All-Star Game
+2022

-The 2022 NBA All-Star Celebrity Game presented by Ruffles was played on Friday, February 18, 2022, at the Wolstein Center in Cleveland, Ohio.
+The 2022 NBA All-Star Celebrity Game was played on Friday, February 18, 2022, at the Wolstein Center in Cleveland, Ohio.
 The coaches for the 2022 game were NBA legends Bill Walton and Dominique Wilkins.
 Team Walton defeated Team Nique 65–51 and Alex Toussaint took home the MVP award with 18 points.

-2023 NBA Celebrity All-Star Game
+2023

-The 2023 NBA All-Star Celebrity Game presented by Ruffles was played on Friday, February 17, 2023, at the Jon M. Huntsman Center in Salt Lake City, Utah.
+The 2023 NBA All-Star Celebrity Game was played on Friday, February 17, 2023, at the Jon M. Huntsman Center in Salt Lake City, Utah.
 The captains for the 2023 were Utah Jazz team governor Ryan Smith and NBA legend and Jazz minority owner Dwyane Wade.

-The game ended with an attempted half-court buzzer beater by The Miz, which would've won the game as a four-point field goal; it was, however, disallowed as it was shot slightly after the buzzer.
+The game featured several new features and rules; a four-point field goal line was added, and the coaches could each activate a two-minute "Crunch Time" period in which all points are doubled.
+The game ended with an attempted half-court buzzer beater that went into the bucket by The Miz, which would've won the game as a four-point field goal; it was, however, the field goal was disallowed as it was shot slightly after the buzzer.

+2024

+The 2024 NBA All-Star Celebrity Game was held on Friday, February 16, 2024, at the Lucas Oil Stadium in Indianapolis, Indiana, with First Take personalities Shannon Sharpe and Stephen A. Smith serving as honorary coaches.
+The "Crunch Time" (each team receiving the ability to activate two minutes of double-points) and four-point line rules introduced at the previous year's game returned.

+2025

+The 2025 NBA All-Star Celebrity Game was held on Friday, February 14, 2025, at the Oakland Arena in Oakland, California, with NFL legend Jerry Rice and MLB legend Barry Bonds serving as honorary coaches.
+The "Crunch Time" (each team receiving the ability to activate two minutes of double-points) and four-point line rules introduced returned.